RMS Olympic: Hawke collision

 Captain Edward Smith was in command of Olympic at the time of the incident.
-Two crew members, stewardess Violet Jessop and stoker Arthur John Priest, survived not only the collision with Hawke but also the later sinking of Titanic and the 1916 sinking of Britannic, the third ship of the class.
+Two crew members, stewardess Violet Jessop and stoker Arthur Priest, survived not only the collision with Hawke but also the later sinking of Titanic and the 1916 sinking of Britannic, the third ship of the class.

 At the subsequent inquiry the Royal Navy blamed Olympic for the incident, alleging that her large displacement generated a suction that pulled Hawke into her side.
 The Hawke incident was a financial disaster for Olympics operator.
 A legal argument ensued which decided that the blame for the incident lay with Olympic and, although the ship was technically under the control of the harbour pilot, the White Star Line was faced with large legal bills and the cost of repairing the ship, and keeping her out of revenue service made matters worse.
 However, the fact that Olympic endured such a serious collision and stayed afloat appeared to vindicate the design of the Olympic-class liners, and reinforced their "unsinkable" reputation.

 It took two weeks for the damage to Olympic to be patched up sufficiently to allow her to return to Belfast for permanent repairs, which took just over six weeks to complete.
-To expedite repairs, Harland and Wolff was obliged to replace Olympics damaged propeller shaft with one from Titanic, delaying the latter's completion.
+To expedite repairs, Harland and Wolff made the decision to replace Olympics damaged propeller shaft with one from Titanic, delaying the latter's completion.
 By 20 November 1911 Olympic was back in service.

 On 24 February 1912, Olympic suffered another setback when she lost a propeller blade on an eastbound voyage from New York.
 At the time, the extension of Southampton's Trafalgar Graving Dock was not yet completed.
 Olympic therefore had to return to Thompson Graving Dock at Belfast for repairs.
 To return her to service as soon as possible, Harland & Wolff again had to pull resources from Titanic, delaying her maiden voyage by three weeks, from 20 March to 10 April 1912.